uclahs-cds/pipeline-call-gSV/README.md

 Pipelines should be run **WITH A SINGLE SAMPLE AT TIME**.
 Otherwise resource allocation and Nextflow errors could cause the pipeline to fail

-1. Make sure the pipeline is already downloaded to yoru machine.
+1. Make sure the pipeline is already downloaded to your machine.
 You can either download the stable release or the dev version by cloning the repo.

-2. Create a config file for input, output, and parameters.
+2. Update the nextflow.config file for input, output, and parameters.
 An example can be found [here](pipeline/config/call-gSV.config).
 See [Inputs](#Inputs) for description of each variables in the config file.

 3. Update the input csv.
 See [Inputs](#Inputs) for the columns needed.
 All columns must exist in order to run the pipeline.
 An example can be found [here](pipeline/inputs/call-gSV.inputs.csv).
 The example csv is a single-lane sample.
 All records must have the same value in the **sample** column.